7 Mesozooplankton Biomass at Wilkinson Basin

 7.4 Implications

-A prominent result of the WBTS time series is confirmation of substantial reduction mesozooplankton biomass, reflecting a decline in abundance of the energy-rich stages of the planktonic copepod, Calanus finmarchicus, in the Gulf of Maine.
-Mean surface layer temperatures in the Gulf of Maine were at a record high in 2021, and the recent data indicate a shift in planktonic biodiversity away from the Calanus-dominated subarctic food web that has been the historic foundation for Gulf of Maine ecosystem services [19].
+A prominent result of the WBTS time series is confirmation of substantial reduction mesozooplankton biomass in fall and winter between 2005-2023, although not in spring or summer, reflecting a fall-winter decline in abundance of the energy-rich stages of the planktonic copepod, Calanus finmarchicus, in the Gulf of Maine.

 A value of the NERACOOS time series is the timely provision of plankton indicators at seasonal scales.
-For example, data from summer 2022 indicate a rebound in Calanus abundance ([19]) which has implications for the present condition of North Atlantic right whale foraging habitat as well as for forage fish recruitment and condition in the Gulf of Maine.
-Further monitoring and analysis of hydrographic and other data is needed to understand whether 2022 conditions represent a longer term shift or whether external supply continues to constrain C. finmarchicus abundance in the Gulf of Maine.
+For example, recent data indicate a rebound in Calanus abundance and mesozooplankton biomass, particularly in fall, 2023 and winter 2024 (Fig. 1 D, E), which has implications for the present condition of North Atlantic right whale foraging habitat as well as for forage fish recruitment and condition in the Gulf of Maine.
+Further monitoring and analysis of hydrographic and other data is needed to understand whether the recent change represents a longer term shift or whether external supply continues to constrain C. finmarchicus abundance in the Gulf of Maine.
 While time series samples will indicate the abundance trends of some invertebrate predators (e.g. carnivorous copepods and chaetognaths), supplemental data are needed to understand trends in euphausids, jellyfish, and visual predators.

 7.5 Get the data